wp-plugins/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 0.5.0 =
+* Complete rewrite
+* Replaced JAIL with jQuery.sonar to accomodate for iframe lazy loading
+* Added lazy loading for iframes
+* The manual filter code now works as it should, lazy loading all images instead of just the first.

 = Version 0.4.0 =
 * Upgraded JAIL to version 0.9.9, fixing some bugs.
 Note: data-href is now renamed data-src.